 Imagine more than 800 tropical islands spread over 14,000 square miles of Indian Ocean.
 Imagine mountainous, jungle covered islands that teem with wildlife, spectacular waterfalls that tumble directly onto white sandy beaches fringed by pristine coral reefs.
 Imagine no tourists and indigenous tribes with an exotic culture who live nomadic lives aboard their tiny boats.
-This place really does exist – it is the Mergui Archipelago off the south-west coast of Myanmar.
+This is the Mergui Archipelago.

-That these islands exist in such an incredibly unspoilt state is entirely due to historical accident.
+That these islands exist in such an unspoilt state is due to historical accident.
 For 50 years following the independence of Myanmar in 1947, isolationist policies kept foreigners out.
 Since 1997 access into the Mergui Archipelago became possible.
-Just 140 miles away to the south of this magnificent wilderness area lies the island of Phuket in Thailand, a popular mass tourism and luxury second home destination.

 Of the 800 islands of the Mergui Archipelago only 50 or so are inhabited.
-Many are huge, some larger than Singapore and a ban on logging in the Mergui has prevented widespread deforestation, common elsewhere in Asia.
-As a result, all the islands are covered in thick jungle with majestic stands of Burmese Teak, Mahogany, strangler figs and other indigenous vegetation.
+Many are huge, some larger than Singapore.
+A ban on logging in the Mergui has prevented widespread deforestation, common elsewhere in Asia, and as a result all the islands are covered in thick jungle with majestic stands of Burmese Teak, Mahogany, strangler figs and other indigenous vegetation.

 Most beaches are backed by trees that tower to over 150ft tall, while overhead is the constant cacophony of birds and small animals feeding in the forest canopy.
 The beaches are covered in animal tracks – the only human footprints in sight are the ones behind you.
 Jungle walks in this area, while demanding, are also very rewarding with glimpses of the elusive wildlife and superb views through the forest to the deep blue ocean beyond.

-The indigenous people of the Mergui Archipelago are the Moken (also known as Salones).
+The indigenous people of the Mergui Archipelago are the Moken.
 These gentle, peaceful people are a source of fascination to anthropologists as they cling to their traditional nomadic existence, despite attempts to settle them in permanent villages.
 Traditionally the Moken do not fish.
 They are hunter-gatherers mainly living off shellfish collected in the inter-tidal zone.

 They also free-dive for shellfish and sea cucumbers, sometimes diving to amazing depths ballasted by large stones tied to their waists.
 They also occasionally hunt wild boar and small deer in the forest with the aid of their dogs.